jnstockley/AddressBookREST/README.md

 # AddressBookREST

+## Version 3.0.1
+This update includes updated dependencies and some minor bug fixes when getting a singular person!
+Please update.

 ## Version 3.0
 I have just released Version 3.0!
 This version took longer to come then expexted.
 The main reason this took a while was becuase I had to convert the application to a springboot application rather then just maven.
 This version has added support for swagger documentation.
 To learn how to access read below!